-AESCA operates no on-campus or off-campus housing, and there are no off-campus student organization facilities associated with the Campus.
+AESCA does not operate on-campus or off-campus housing, however we provide students with alternative shared, third-party housing options.
+There are no off-campus student organization facilities associated with the Campus.
 In general, when an AESCA student is involved in an off-campus offense, local law enforcement agencies have primary jurisdiction.
-Local law enforcement agencies may have a need to communicate with AESCA administrative surrounding any serious incidents occurring in the immediate neighborhood and business areas surrounding all AESCA's facilities.
+Local law enforcement agencies may have a need to communicate with AESCA administration surrounding any serious incidents occurring in the immediate neighborhood and business areas surrounding all AESCA facilities.